mihaivirlan/ansible/README.md

 - after connected, from `ansible-root` machine,<br/>
   edit and add your hostname and ip address for `ansible-client` machine in `/etc/hosts`,<br/>
   generate the ssh key,<br/>
-  and transfer the ssh public key to `ansible-client` machine/vm: `ssh-copy-id ansible-client`
+  and transfer the ssh public key to `ansible-client` machine/vm: `ssh-copy-id username@ansible-client` / `ssh-copy-id root@ansible-client`

 - after transfer successfully ssh public key,<br/>
   try to connect from `ansible-root` machine to `ansible-client` machine,<br/>